Two days sailing with other adventurous women.You'll be on the helm from day one, sailing the Gulf Islands with a maximum of three other students.

 What do I need to bring?

-Just yourself and a sense of adventure.
+Just yourself, a lunch, and a sense of adventure.
 We provide the boats and the PFDs you'll need on board.
 Dress in layers for the weather, bring sunscreen, and wear shoes you don't mind getting wet.
-See your registration for a detailed list.
 We'll take care of the rest.

 How big are the classes?